 In accordance with ASC 810, Consolidation, Ruihao Rongtong as of December 31, 2016, and Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao as of December 31, 2015 are variable interest entities as they were not established with sufficient equity at risk to finance their activities without additional subordinated financial support.
-As of December 31, 2015, the Company was considered the primary beneficiary of Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao, as it has the power to direct the activities of Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao that most significantly impact their economic performance and has the obligation to absorb the losses and the right to receive benefits from Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao through its voting interest underlying the 95%, the 90% and the 80% equity interests, respectively, in accordance with PRC Law and the articles of association of Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao, respectively.
-Based on the above, Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao are consolidated by the Company.
+As of December 31, 2015, the Company was considered the primary beneficiary of Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao, as it has the power to direct the activities of Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao that most significantly impact their economic performance and has the obligation to absorb the losses and the right to receive benefits from Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao are consolidated by the Company.
+As of December 31, 2016, the Company is considered as the primary beneficiary of Ruihao Rongtong, as it has the power to direct the activities of Jina most significantly impact their economic performance with PRC Law and the articles of association of Jinan Wanzhuo, Henan Quansheng and Zhengzhou Shengdao are consolidated by the Company.
 As of December 31, 2016, the Company is considered as the primary beneficiary of Ruihao Rongtong, as it has the power to direct the activities of Ruihao Rongtong that most significantly impact their economic performance and has the obligation to absorb the losses and the right to receive benefits from Ruihao Rongtong through its voting interest underlying its 65% equity interest in accordance with PRC Law and the articles of association of Ruihao Rongtong.
 Based on the above, Ruihao Rongtong is consolidated by the Company.